Minhui-Chen/CIGMA/README.rst

 ```

-To only install the CIGMA Python package, run:
+To install only the CIGMA Python package, run (Installation should complete within a second):

 ```bash
 pip install cigma